Test Your Defenses Before Someone Else Does

 Our Network Penetration Testing Process

-Our methodology mirrors the steps a real attacker would take, from probing exposed services to escalating inside your environment.
+Our methodology mirrors the steps a real attacker would take, from probing exposed services to escalating inside your environment.- Pre-Engagement & Scoping Define rules of engagement, testing boundaries, and goals.

-Assess lateral movement potential and access to sensitive data. - Reporting & Debrief
+- Post-Exploitation Assess lateral movement potential and access to sensitive data.

-Provide detailed findings, risk ratings, remediation guidance, and optional debrief sessions.
+- Reporting & Debrief Provide detailed findings, risk ratings, remediation guidance, and optional debrief sessions.

 Types of Network Penetration Testing

-Assess internet-facing assets like firewalls, VPNs, and exposed services. - Internal Network Testing
+- External Network Testing Assess internet-facing assets like firewalls, VPNs, and exposed services.

-Simulate a compromised device or insider threat to test your internal posture. - Wireless Testing
+- Internal Network Testing Simulate a compromised device or insider threat to test your internal posture.

-Test staff readiness with phishing or pretexting campaigns.
+- Social Engineering Test staff readiness with phishing or pretexting campaigns.

 Expert Help is On the Way